 Students in Year 13 also have enrichment and school life opportunities available to them.

-The student voice is heard through mentor reps and the Head Boy and Head Girl at the 6th Form Council meetings.
+The student voice is heard through mentor reps and the Senior Student Team at the 6th Form Council meetings.

 The PSHEE sessions during Year 13 focus on plans for post 6th Form, whether this be University, Apprenticeships, Employment and Training, Further Education or a Gap Year.
 There is a comprehensive system in place to support students with their onward destination following Post 16.
 This includes student finance talks, external speakers and visits from local University Ambassadors.